mkdir-helen/node-modules-exercise/README.md

 - read their docs to find out how to use them
 - write code in your `index.js` that uses those modules

+## Fork this repo and send me a PR if you want your code reviewed!